developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

 ---

-## Install, ConfigurE, Directory Structure, Frontend, Starter Kits & Deployment
+## Install, Configure, Directory Structure, Frontend, Starter Kits & Deployment
 ---
 Certainly!
 I'll provide you with a comprehensive explanation of each of these topics in Laravel, along with code examples where relevant.
 This will serve as a thorough guide for Laravel developers.